HACCP FLOW CHART TEMPLATE FOR FREE

 Depending on the region, you sometimes need to validate and mark your HACCP flow chart, whether your process steps are Control Points (CP), or Critical Control Points (CCP).
 You may need to list each step of the HACCP process and note down all possible hazards for each step.
 Evaluate the possible hazards of each step separately based on their severity and likelihood of occurring.
 Some steps can have a single hazard, whereas others can have more than one.
 The flow chart we will provide you is the foundation of your food operations and you can easily customize it to mention all other specific details.

 STEP 4.
 Define control measures

 The next step is to define and mark which control measures must be monitored, whether measuring the time, temperature, or quality.
 These control measures can be time, temperature, quality, and the like.
 Because the flow chart we generate for you is based on general knowledge from established businesses, there will be instances that you would have to specify which measures need to be controlled specifically.
 Do not worry because this is an easy task and will only take a few clicks to finish.
 The process will still be way faster than making a flow diagram on your own.
 Other specifications such as which process step is a critical control point or a control point may be specified on your end.

 Step 5.
 Verify your HACCP flow chart

-After completing your flow diagram together with the whole HACCP plan, there are some concrete times when you need to verify that your HACCP flow chart is correct.
-These key times are:
+After completing your flow diagram together with the whole HACCP plan, you always need to double-check if your HACCP plan is correct and fits your food manufacturing process perfectly.